dchambers6222/healthmine-assessment/docs/configuration-details.md

 - **VPC Configuration**: I'm using the default AWS VPC CIDR (10.0.0.0/16) with two public subnets across availability zones for this demonstration.
 In production, I'd implement a custom VPC with private subnets and network segregation for better security isolation.

-- **Auto Scaling Group**: I implemented simple scaling policies for the demonstration.
-The minimum size of 1 and maximum of 3 instances provides basic high availability while controlling costs.
-In production, I'd use target tracking policies for more granular scaling based on actual metrics.
+- **Auto Scaling Group**: I implemented target tracking scaling policies based on 50% CPU utilization.
+This approach provides more granular, demand-based scaling compared to simple scaling policies, automatically adjusting capacity based on actual resource usage.
+The minimum size of 2 and maximum of 6 instances provides enhanced high availability while still controlling costs.
+I set the desired capacity to 2 instances to ensure baseline redundancy across availability zones.

+- **CloudWatch Dashboard**: I created a CloudWatch dashboard specifically for monitoring the Auto Scaling Group metrics, including CPU utilization and instance counts.
+This provides centralized visibility into the scaling behavior and performance of the infrastructure.

+- **Auto Scaling Group Metrics**: I configured detailed 1-minute metrics collection for the Auto Scaling Group including:
+  - GroupInServiceInstances
+  - GroupDesiredCapacity
+  - GroupPendingInstances
+  - GroupTerminatingInstances
+  - GroupTotalInstances
+  These metrics provide comprehensive visibility into scaling operations and instance lifecycle events.

 - **Load Balancer Configuration**: I set up an Application Load Balancer with HTTP/HTTPS listeners to provide scalability and availability.
 I specifically chose port 8080 for the health probe to separate application traffic from health check traffic, a common practice in microservice architectures.